Mrs Bentzien

 Mobberley Reading Journey – Our Favourite Five

-This half term we will be reading The Owl who was Afraid of the Dark, by Jill Tomlinson.
+This half term we will be reading The Enchanted Wood by Enid Blyton.
 The children will take part in daily shared reading activities to develop their comprehension, prediction and inference skills.

 English